 Whale’s direction along with the cinematography allow for both swift movements and tight capturing of facial expression, assistance from the shadows casted by various lighting layouts, reminiscent of German stylization of F.W.
 Murnau’s notable film Nosferatu (1922).
 However, equally challenging and exception, the makeup design of The Monster, and revolutionary style, (later copyrighted by Universal), of multiple layers all from the artist and genius of Jack P. Pierce.
 His methodology relates to the similar path later sought of Tom Savini and in some manners to H.R.
 Giger, with his dedication to study surgery and anatomy along with burial customs of various styles.
 The weight of the makeup added to the lumbering and awkward movements of Karloff, yet this continues the design and pattern for all future generations of actors portraying the monster, with rare deviations.
 In addition, and perhaps an unruly insult the fantastic lab equipment creator Ken Strickfaden, received no thanks or credit, in fact the entire special and visual effects teams found themselves uncredited for movie, which typically occurred in that era.
 In Brook’s Young Frankenstein, finally Ken received the proper credit and thanks for usage of the original Frankenstein laboratory equipment.

-This review was originally published in November 2016 on the now defunct Rogue Cinema website with a view count of 2,369.
+This review was originally published in November 2016 on the now defunct Rogue Cinema website.

 TAGLINES: